LyuLucas1207/NebulaFX/docs/examples/mnmd/CHECKLIST.md

 ### 1. Start the Cluster

 - [ ] Navigate to the example directory
-- [ ] Pull the latest RustFS image
+- [ ] Pull the latest NebulaFX image
 - [ ] Start the cluster

 ```bash